EricCabrol/VehicleDynamics/Softwares.md

 ---

 (*) If you want to know more about the difference between multibody solvers and dedicated vehicle dynamics softwares, you can have a look at the sixth slide of my document [Resources for Multibody simulation](https://github.com/EricCabrol/Short_stories/blob/master/multibody_simulation_resources_in_10slides.pdf).
 To make it simple, most softwares from the above list use a symbolic formulation for a predefined topology of the model (see for example the [14dof model](https://www.mathworks.com/help/vdynblks/ug/passenger-vehicle-dynamics-models.html) of Mathworks' VD BlockSet).
 If you want to add a body with its own dynamic, you can't !
 But these softwares are fast, around 10 times faster than real-time.

-With Adams/Car on the other hand you can do what you want in terms of topology, but it has a strong impact on CPU performance : it depends a lot of the complexity level of the model of course, but with a very rough approximation Adams/Car is 10 times slower than real-time, and Adams-RT is barely fast enough to be used on RT platforms.
+With Adams/Car on the other hand you can do what you want in terms of topology, but it has a strong impact on CPU performance : it depends a lot on the complexity level of the model of course, but with a very rough approximation Adams/Car is 10 times slower than real-time, and Adams-RT is barely fast enough to be used on RT platforms.

 There are of course other major differences between the two families (such as hardpoints vs elasto-kinematic maps), but it would go beyond the scope of this page ...